Critical Positions & What They Do

 Who to go to for what

 Student Supervisor Relationships are the most important relationship you will have in your graduate program.
-As a program requirement, you and your supervisor will need to complete a student-supervisor agreement.
+If you are in a thesis-based program, you and your supervisor will need to complete a student-supervisor agreement.

 Your graduate administrator will be a central and key resource for you.
 Graduate administrators help departments with the administration of your program and are key information resources for students.
 Find out who your grad admin is.